Info Day

 Info Day 2026

-Water & Energy Transition
+The Role of Water in the Energy Transition

 Tuesday, 8 September 2026, Swiss Museum of Transport Lucerne